ourhq/website/content/faqs.md

 to schedule a featured appearance.

 # What is expected from me?
+There are two main requirements:
+1. We expect all of our community members to follow our [Code of Conduct](@/code_of_conduct.md).
+2. This isn't an anonymous community, we want to get to know each other!
+Please [change your Discord nickname][nick] to something we would recognize (like `JennyQ`) rather than something anonymous (like `Nautilus03`).

-This is a no-strings-attached place to hang out 🙂.
+Otherwise, this is a no-strings-attached place to hang out 🙂.
-That said, we encourage you to get involved by sharing some of your talents and connecting with the other youth and mentors available here.
+We encourage you to get involved by sharing some of your talents and connecting with the other youth and mentors available here.
-We expect all of our community members to follow our [Code of Conduct](@/code_of_conduct.md).

 # Why use Discord?
 We wanted a user-friendly community space to hang out in during this pandemic.